-Use a warm towel or heating pad on tense or tense muscles.
+To start, using a warm towel or heating pad on tense or tense muscles can help ease the pain.
 Taking a hot bath or directing the stream of a hot shower to the cramped muscle may also help.
-Alternatively, massaging the tight muscle with ice can ease the pain.
-Interrupt any activity that may have caused the cramp and stretch the muscle slightly, gently maintaining the stretch.
+Alternatively, massaging the tight muscle with ice can also provide relief.
+Interrupting any activity that may have caused the cramp and stretching the muscle slightly, gently maintaining the stretch is also recommended.